Is It Safe to Leave Your Slow Cooker Unattended?

 4. Keep Your Slow Cooker on the Low Setting

-Most recipes require that you use your slow cooker’s low setting, but some need higher temperatures to cook thoroughly.
+Most recipes require using your slow cooker’s low setting, but some need higher temperatures to cook thoroughly.

 Therefore, don’t prepare meals that need higher heat settings when you plan to leave the house.
 That’s because the slow cooker will reach higher temperatures, and the food will finish cooking sooner, neither of which is ideal if you’re away!